NEWS – April 2020

 “Discover Vlad’s Vlog, the diary of a rural flaneur.
 Short, rambling, incidental videos of negligible importance recording trivial details in the lives of Vlad, his dog Marlowe, and whatever unwitting extras happen to get in the way of the camera.
 The action and inaction take place in Touraine, central France.”
 Vlog posts are in French, subtitled in English.

 Click here to view the vlog and subscribe or receive updates by subscribing to the written blog on this site.

 On November 25 2017, Adrian Mathews took part in the “Polar sur Loire” book fair in Tours.
 This included a round table discussion on the subject of “Lieux irréels, lieux réels” and an interview (all in French) which were broadcast live on RFL 101 radio station.
-The podcast of the interview are available here.
+The podcast of the interview is available here.

 For a French translation of a short story by Adrian Mathews, go to “Other Writings” (above) and click on “La mallette”.
 Translation by Annie Parot.
 Another short story in French, “La fuite”, is also available under this tab.